 When you build a regular Preview, the configuration file typically instructs Tugboat to pull in databases, image files, or other assets.
 This process can take a while; the larger the assets, the longer the build.

-When you mark a Preview as a Base Preview, Tugboat uses that Preview’s build snapshot as a starting point for every new Preview build.
+When you mark a Preview as a Base Preview, Tugboat uses that Preview’s build snapshot as a starting point for every new Preview build that matches that Base Preview type.
 None of the new Previews need to re-download copies of databases, image files, or other assets.
 Base Previews can dramatically reduce the amount of time required to generate a working Preview.

 In addition to speeding up your Preview builds, Tugboat saves disk space by storing only a binary difference between the Base Preview and Previews built from that Base Preview.
 A new Preview only uses whatever space it needs that differs from the Base Preview.
 Often, this means a Base Preview might use 2-3GB of space, and a Preview built from it might only use 100-200MB.
 This is a great way to keep a Tugboat Project under your billing tier’s storage limit, even when you’re building multiple Previews.

-When you set a Base Preview, new Previews you build - including Previews that are built automatically
+When you set a Base Preview, new Previews that match that Base Preview type - including Previews that

 build the Preview from scratch without the Base Preview.